 To be an injury under California Vehicle Code Section 23153 it is not necessary that any medical treatment was received or that the victim was off work.
 Even slight injury is sufficient evidence of injury.
 But it must be more than a mere “shaking up.”

-Bodily injury means what is says, harm or hurt to the body.
+Bodily injury means what it says, harm or hurt to the body.
 Beware: Courts find enough evidence for bodily injury for felony DUI based on claims of pain by victims even when there has been no objective medical evidence.

-You must get a really good defense attorney because there may be more than one cause of injury.
+There may be more than one cause of injury.
 The law says an act causes bodily injury to another person only if it is a substantial factor in causing the injury.
 A substantial factor is more than a trivial or remote factor.
 However, it need not be the only factor that causes the injury.

-Great Bodily Injury
+Great Bodily Injury – Enhancement